 Zig Ziglar summarized it well when he said, "You can have everything in life you want if you will just help other people get what they want."

-9. Rich people learn how to manage their finances
+9. A person with a rich mindset learns how to manage their finances

 No one is born knowing how to manage their money.
 Sure, some people are born into families where financial management is modeled well for them.
 But for the majority of us, that's not the case.